LukasK/xq-reports/readme.md

 ## Quick Examples

-The module namespace 'report' is bound to the prefix 'r' in all examples.
+The module namespace 'xq-reports' is bound to the prefix 'r' in all examples.

 ### Normalizing all text nodes in an arbitrary context
 ```xquery